KhoaWeston/Chat-Room/README.md

 # Chatroom Application Using C++
-This chatroom application is written in C++ utilizing web socket concepts.
-This project can be built on Linux where two clients can communicate with each other through the server.
+This chatroom application is written in C++ utilizing web socket concepts for the Linux operating system.
+This project allows multiple clients to communicate with each other through the server as shown in the following image.

 ## How to Build
-1. Clone the repository.
+1. Clone the repository and put the `.cpp` files in the Home tab of your files explorer.
 2. Run the following commands in the terminal:
 </br> NOTE: To paste, use `CTRL+SHIFT+V`.
 ```